SimonDedman/msb-lab-manual/README.md

 For **incoming, current, and outgoing** members of the MSB, to be collaboratively edited by its users, rather than the work of one individual.
 To make changes, do a pull request and your changes will be reviewed then pulled into the manual for everyone to see & benefit from.

+This file/page is edited in README.md and rendered/published to <https://github.com/SimonDedman/msb-lab-manual> i.e. the GitHub *code project page*.
+Quarto (qmd) files within the project directory are rendered/published to the actual online manual, <https://simondedman.github.io/msb-lab-manual>

 ## How to fork this project

 1. Have a [Github](https://github.com/) account.